Jaimeloeuf/vue3-bulma-template/README.md

 1. If you are **not using github pages** to deploy and host your application, you can delete the [public/.nojekyll](./public/.nojekyll) file so that it is not copied into your build output.
     - The file is there to make github pages deployments work, it is not required and can be left alone for almost all other deployment and hosting strategies.
     - See section on [github-pages deployment](#github-pages) for more details.
+1. By default, the Bulma CSS library dependency will be bundled on build, if you prefer using a CDN to load Bulma instead, follow the instructions in [main.ts](./src/main.ts) and [index.html](./index.html) to modify how Bulma is loaded.

 ## Dependencies